Blossoming in Functional Medicine

 While we’ve been working with and applying the principles of holistic, integrative and functional medicine since we opened in 1999, Family to Family is now able to bring a more robust set of tools and approaches through the support of the Institute for Functional Medicine (IFM).

-Lindsey Gatrell, our Clinic Supervisor has attended IFM’s foundation course called Applying Functional Medicine in Clinical Practice.
-She came back very excited and with a better understanding of why we recommend things such as the elimination diet, why we order special stool and hormone tests and why it’s so important to spend time listening to the patient’s story.
+IFM’s foundation course called Applying Functional Medicine in Clinical Practice creates a foundation for why we recommend things such as the elimination diet, why we order special stool and hormone tests and why it’s so important to spend time listening to the patient’s story.

 Over the next year, please look forward to updates in our intake forms, nutritional tools and supplements.
 We also hope to add some classes and group visits to our services as well.